Associate of Science in Nursing Bridge Pathway

 - Students will be accepted into the program after attaining a passing score on the ASN Bridge Pathway Competency Exam and prior to enrollment in the nursing program (RNSG-B) courses.

-- Educational sessions and study material will be offered prior to sitting for the Competency Exam.
+- Madatory attendance will be required at educational session(s) and study material will be offered prior to sitting for the Competency Exam.

-- Two (2) attempts to attain a passing score will be granted.
+- Two (2) attempts on the Competency Exam will be allowed in order to attain a passing score of 70% or greater.

 (Prerequisite: None) This course is designed to provide tools to assist students to acquire skills necessary to achieve academic and professional success in their chosen occupational/technical program of study.
 Topics include: Computer Applications/Technology Skills, Getting off to a Good Start, Learning and Personality Styles, Time and Money Management, Study and Test Taking Skills, Stress Management and Wellness, Communication Skills, and Career Exploration.